040code/040code/_posts/2017-04-20-discovery-agent.md

     <img src="{{ site.baseurl }}/img/ecs2.png" height="100%" width="100%" alt="ECS">
 </a>

-Let’s explain the working of the discovery agent by example: Frist we have to start the agent as a docker container.
+Let’s explain the working of the discovery agent by example: First we have to start the agent as a docker container.

 ```
 docker run -d -v /var/run/docker.sock:/var/run/docker.sock \